marine-predators-group/cams-nb/_posts/2018-12-17-qPCR---Relative-mitochondrial-abundance-in-C.gigas-diploids-and-triploids-subjected-to-acute-heat-stress-via-COX1.md

 categories:
   - Miscellaneous
 ---
-Using the _C.gigas_ cytochrome c oxidase (COX1) primers [I designed the other day](https://robertslab.github.io/sams-notebook/2018/12/11/Primer-Design-Gigas-COX1-using-Primer3.html), I ran a qPCR on a subset of Ronit's diploid/triploid control/heat shocked oyster DNA that [Shelly had previously isolated and performed global DNA methylation assay](https://shellytrigg.github.io/12th-post/).
+Using the _C.gigas_ cytochrome c oxidase (COX1) primers ([SR IDs: 1713, 1714](https://docs.google.com/spreadsheets/d/14m2kkFhxcoKWWIGoAD_7VOVsAg9wilME2UcSLqfnqLI/edit?usp=sharing&authkey=CP736rQK))[I designed the other day](https://robertslab.github.io/sams-notebook/2018/12/11/Primer-Design-Gigas-COX1-using-Primer3.html), I ran a qPCR on a subset of Ronit's diploid/triploid control/heat shocked oyster DNA that [Shelly had previously isolated and performed global DNA methylation assay](https://shellytrigg.github.io/12th-post/).
 The goal is to get a rough assessment of whether or not there appear to be differences in relative mitochondrial abundances between these samples.

 I used 50ng (2uL) of DNA in each qPCR reaction.
 The DNA had been previously [diluted to 25ng/uL by Shelly when performing her DNA methylation assay (Google Sheet)](https://docs.google.com/spreadsheets/d/1t_Z4entkvU5W_z_m6xlGimbOnNGMB_O9avqDgDWt6Xs/edit#gid=0), however I did need to prepare a dilution for sample T02 (control, triploid), as there wasn't an existing 25ng/uL dilution in her box: